ashleyconnor/blog/_til/2022-12-01-about-elixir-pattern-matching-in-anon-functions.md

 end
 ```

-Which makes this code in the video possible...
+This pattern matching capability enables code like this from the video:

 ```elixir
 input